Call-for-Code/Solution-Starter-Kit-Communication-2020/starter-kit/node-red/README.md

 ![Crisis Comms Architecture diagram](/images/Crisis-Comms-Architecture-Node-RED.png)

 1. A user visits a voice enabled Node-RED website with the COVID-19 chatbot and asks a question.
-2. Node-RED records the speech .wav file and calls the Watson Speech to Text service hosted in IBM Cloud.
+2. Node-RED records the speech wav audio format and calls the Watson Speech to Text service hosted in IBM Cloud.
 3. Watson Speech to Text uses machine learning to decode the user's speech.
 4. Watson Speech to Text replies with a transcript of the COVID-19 question and Node-RED calls Watson Assistant service hosted in IBM Cloud.
 5. Watson Assistant uses natural language understanding and machine learning to extract entities and intents of the user question.